Barry Horowitz

-Barry Horowitz (born March 24, 1959) is an American professional wrestler, best known for his time in the World Wrestling Federation (WWF).
+Barry Horowitz (born March 24, 1960) is an American professional wrestler, best known for his time in the World Wrestling Federation (WWF).

 Early life

 Horowitz attended Florida State University, where he studied sports nutrition and wrestled.
 He is Jewish.

 Professional wrestling career

-Early career (1979–1987)
+Early career (1979–1981)

 Horowitz trained as a professional wrestler under Boris Malenko in Tampa, Florida, for 18 months and debuted in 1979 on the Floridian independent circuit.
 He went on to work for the World Wide Wrestling Federation, Jim Crockett, Sr.'s NWA Mid-Atlantic promotion, and promotions in Canada and Puerto Rico.
-His first television appearance in the WWWF/WWF was in October 1981 as an enhancement talent named Barry Hart, losing to King Kong Angelo Mosca.
-He worked with WWF until 1983.